Dolutegravir 50 mg is a 9 mm diameter round yellow tablet.

 - A three-in-one formulation of dolutegravir plus abacavir plus 3TC in a single pill called Triumeq was approved in the US and the EU in 2014.

 - Dolutegravir seems to have fewer side efffects than most other HIV drugs.
 However, since approval there have been more reports of CNS side effects (similar to efavirenz).
-These includes mood changes and difficulty sleeping.
-Although these are not common, case reports include needing to change to another drug.
+These include anxiety, mood changes and difficulty sleeping in less than 1 in 20 (5%) people.
+Using a different drug is then recommended.

 - Dolutegravir may work for some people who have already developed low level (early) resistance to other integrase inhibitors like raltegravir or elvitegravir.
 Dolutegravir is much less likely to work if you have more extensive integrase inhibitor resistance.
 In one study (VIKING-3), having mutation 148 plus more than two other mutations from the group of G140A/C/S, L74I and E138A/K/T only saw 11% of people getting an undetectable viral load after six months.